Tutorial: Azure AD SSO integration with Citrix ShareFile

 To automate the configuration within Citrix ShareFile, you need to install My Apps Secure Sign-in browser extension by clicking Install the extension.

 After adding extension to the browser, click on Set up Citrix ShareFile will direct you to the Citrix ShareFile application.
 From there, provide the admin credentials to sign into Citrix ShareFile.
 The browser extension will automatically configure the application for you and automate steps 3-7.

 If you want to setup Citrix ShareFile manually, in a different web browser window, sign in to your Citrix ShareFile company site as an administrator.

 In the Dashboard, click on Settings and select Admin Settings.

 In the Admin Settings, go to the Security -> Login & Security Policy.

 On the Single Sign-On/ SAML 2.0 Configuration dialog page under Basic Settings, perform the following steps:

 a.
-Click Enable SAML.
+Select YES in the Enable SAML.

-c.
+d.
 Click Change next to the X.509 Certificate field and then upload the certificate you downloaded from the Azure portal.

-Create a Citrix ShareFile test user
+Create Citrix ShareFile test user

 Log in to your Citrix ShareFile tenant.